Biography of Ernest Shackleton

 Shackleton was educated by a Governess until the age of 11.
 Fir Lodge Preparatory School in West Hill, Dulwich.
 Dulwich College and then apprenticed in the Merchant Navy.

-Timeline/Biography of Sir Ernest Shackleton:
+Timeline of Ernest Shackleton:

 1885: The Shackleton family move back to England and live at 12 West Hill in Sydenham, Kent.